ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Version -06 to -07 ## {#sec-06-07}

+* Revised examples in CBOR diagnostic notation.

-Changed CBOR abbreviations to not collide with existing codepoints.
+* Changed CBOR abbreviations to not collide with existing codepoints.

 * Clarifications and editorial improvements.